Feature overview

 • SNR and coverage summaries that add image-level context

-• Frame analysis that helps separate sky problems from behavior problems
+• Session diagnostics and drift analysis that help separate sky problems from behavior problems

 AstroGuide session summary screen